 Controversies

-- Foreign policy critics cast him as overly dovish and skeptical of military intervention
+- Foreign policy opponents label him overly dovish and skeptical of U.S. military power

 Top Donors